AjayKMehta/setup-machine/NeovimNotes.md

  fetch         | i: `<C-f>`. n : `<C-f>`, `gF`. help          | i: `<C-?>`. n : `<C-?>`, `g?`.

-In order to allow for references to self-update, they can be *pinned* (for files and buffers) using `gp` or *watched* (for buffers) using `gw`.
+In order to allow for references to self-update, *all their content* can be *synced* (for files and buffers) using `gba` or just *the diff* can be *synced* (for buffers only) using `gbd`.
 See [here](https://codecompanion.olimorris.dev/usage/chat-buffer/#references) for more details.
-If you pin a buffer, then the whole contents of the buffer or file is added to the message stack before your current message.
-If you watch it, it will send only the added, edited or deleted lines to the LLM.
+If you sync all the content of a buffer, then the whole contents of the buffer or file is added to the message stack before your current message.
+If you sync the diff, it will send only the added, edited or deleted lines to the LLM.

 Use `gR` to go to the file under cursor (in a new tab).